 Cusco was the first city I visited in South America, and what a delight it was.
-Cusco, often spelt Cuzco is a city in southeastern Peru and is the historic capital of the Inca Empire.
+Cusco often spelt Cuzco is a city in southeastern Peru and is the historic capital of the Inca Empire.
 It is located nearby to Machu Picchu, the Urubamba Valley and the Andes Mountain ranges, offering any tour or activity than an adrenaline seeker could ask for, not to mention AMAZING scenery in every direction.
 This is a backpackers guide to Cusco: top things to do in Cusco, day trips and other recommendations.

 Top things to do in Cusco

 Machu Picchu: I am certain that anyone travelling to Cusco already has Machu Picchu on their itinerary.
 If you don’t, put it on there now.
 Machu Picchu is a world-renowned Inca site built in the 15th century.
 It is the most familiar icon of Inca civilisation and is extremely impressive.
 To better understand the history of Machu Picchu, I suggest taking a guided tour.
 If you are thinking of hiking to Machu Picchu, this is everything you need to know.

 Hike the Inca Trail: If you love hiking, take the 4-day hike along the Inca Trail.
 Unfortunately, I booked too late and missed out but I hear from my friends that it was incredible.

 Sacred Valley Tour: I took a day tour with Sacred Valley Tours and was completely amazed.
 We started at Pisac markets then made our way to Pisac Ruins, Ollantaytambo Ruins and Chinchero.

 Hearing about the construction of the ruins is astonishing.
 Just imagine moving 100-pound rocks with no technology.
 Geologists have researched the ruins and state that it would be impossible to reconstruct the sites.
 It is a mystery how and why the ruins were constructed, but the theories are very interesting.